-The nature of the Company's deposits was significantly changed due to the restructuring, resulting in a fixed obligation to be paid to the Other Commercial Financiers and Liquidity Support Providers.
-The face value of the restructured fixed obligations at year end is AED 6,157 million.
-In accordance with IFRS, due to the substantial changes in the terms of the investment deposits through the restructuring, a fair valuation assessment of the restructured obligations has been performed based on the net present value of the contracted cash flows.
-As at 25 November 2014, the restructured obligations were initially recognised at fair value in the statement of financial position giving rise to AED 911 million of fair value adjustment which has been recorded as a gain in the consolidated statement of income.
+The nature of the Company's deposits was significantly changed due to the restructuring completed in November 2014, resulting in a fixed obligation to be paid to the Commercial Financiers and Liquidity Support Providers.
+The face value of the outstanding restructured fixed obligations at year end is AED 5,599 million (31 December 2014: 6,157 million).
+In accordance with IFRS, due to the substantial changes in the terms of the investment deposits through the restructuring, a fair valuation assessment of the restructured obligations was performed based on the net present value of the contracted cash flows.
+As at 25 November 2014, the restructured obligations were initially recognised at fair value in the statement of financial position giving rise to AED 911 million of fair value gain which was recorded in the consolidated statement of income.